tom-draper/persona/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new pull request

 When contributing data, keep content, directory structure and JSON formatting consistent and remember to note your source (including URL) in `data/.../<location>/README.md`.
 Sources should be from reputable organisations conducting census research.
+Avoid "Other" as a feature attribute.
 Do not worry if percentages do not sum to 1 exactly, all feature probabilities are normalised during generation.